k8ssandra/cloud-readiness/docs/user-guide.md

   Apply(t, meta, config)
 ```

-These two lines provide the following activities:
+The two lines above provide the following activities:
 * Invoke the collection of contexts specific to a scenario.
 * Construct a cloud-readiness model complete with metadata and configurations.
 * Apply the desired activities based on the model and metadata.